admsk2/snooperl/README.md

 ```
 .txt (or just txt)
 ```
-Will select all .txt files.
+This will select all .txt files.

 If you pass these informations correctly, you will recieve info how many files were found.